cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 CBOR-based protocols should take into account that different language environments pose different restrictions on the range and precision of numbers that are representable.
-For example, the JavaScript number system treats all numbers as floating point, which may result in silent loss of precision in decoding integers with more than 53 significant bits.
+For example, the JavaScript number system treats all numbers as floating-point values, which may result in silent loss of precision in decoding integers with more than 53 significant bits.
 A protocol that uses numbers should define its expectations on the handling of non-trivial numbers in decoders and